April 5, 2018

 Post-acute care refers to skilled nursing care and therapy provided after an inpatient hospital stay.
 Malnutrition, weight loss, poor food intake, food satisfaction and acceptance are serious issues in the older population, according to the Academy's position paper.

-A recent systematic literature review showed that 47 percent to 62 percent of older adults in long-term care are at risk for malnutrition, which can lead to a loss of strength and function, increased risk of falls, depression, lethargy, immune dysfunction, increased risk of infection, delayed recovery from illness, pressure injuries, poor wound healing, increased chance of hospital admission and readmission, increased treatment costs and a greater risk of death.
+A recent systematic literature review showed that 47% to 62% of older adults in long-term care are at risk for malnutrition, which can lead to a loss of strength and function, increased risk of falls, depression, lethargy, immune dysfunction, increased risk of infection, delayed recovery from illness, pressure injuries, poor wound healing, increased chance of hospital admission and readmission, increased treatment costs and a greater risk of death.

-One estimate revealed that 50 percent to 70 percent of nursing home residents leave more than a quarter of their food uneaten, according to the position paper.
+One estimate revealed that 50% to 70% of nursing home residents leave more than a quarter of their food uneaten, according to the position paper.

 "Food is an essential component of quality of life," said registered dietitian nutritionist and Academy Spokesperson Angel Planells.
 "Including older adults in decisions about their food can improve their desire to eat and improve their overall health and well-being."